-9. Goodwill and Intangible Assets
+9. Goodwill

-We performed our annual goodwill assessment during the quarter ended September 30, 2016 at the reporting unit level, which is identified by assessing whether the components of our operating segments constitute businesses for which discrete financial information is available, whether segment management regularly reviews the operating results of those components and whether the economic and regulatory characteristics are similar.
-As a result of our assessment, we concluded that the fair value of goodwill substantially exceeded its carrying value and that the entire amount of goodwill disclosed on the consolidated balance sheet as of September 30, 2016 is recoverable.
+We performed our annual goodwill assessment during the third quarter of 2017 at the reporting unit level, which is identified by assessing whether the components of our operating segments constitute businesses for which discrete financial information is available, whether segment management regularly reviews the operating results of those components and whether the economic and regulatory characteristics are similar.
+As a result of our assessment, we concluded that the fair value of goodwill substantially exceeded its carrying value in our North reporting unit, the only reporting unit allocated goodwill included within our Gathering and Processing reportable segment and in our Marysville reporting unit included within our Logistics and Marketing reportable segment.
+For our Wholesale Propane reporting unit, which is included in our Logistics and Marketing reportable segment, the fair value exceeded the carrying value (including approximately \$37 million of allocated goodwill) by approximately 5%.
+We concluded that the entire amount of goodwill disclosed on the consolidated balance sheet is recoverable.

 We primarily used a discounted cash flow analysis, supplemented by a market approach analysis, to perform the assessment.
 Key assumptions in the analysis include the use of an appropriate discount rate, terminal year multiples, and estimated future cash flows, including an estimate of operating and general and administrative costs.
 In estimating cash flows, we incorporate current market information (including forecasted volumes and commodity prices), as well as historical and other factors.
 If actual results are not consistent with our assumptions and estimates, or our assumptions and estimates change due to new information, we may be exposed to goodwill impairment charges, which would be recognized in the period in which the carrying value exceeds fair value.